-March 27, 2009 — Sometimes O.T.I.S. goes to the oddity; sometimes the oddity comes to O.T.I.S.
-And it was the latter case that happened when the Mythic Creatures exhibit came to the Museum of Science in Boston, MA, earlier this year.
+March 27, 2009 — Sometimes OTIS goes to the oddity; sometimes the oddity comes to OTIS.
+It was the latter situation that happened when the Mythic Creatures exhibit came to the Museum of Science in Boston, MA, earlier this year.

-Also adding to my guardedness was the fact that in researching the exhibit, I was having trouble finding pictures of its component parts on Flickr, Photobucket, Picasaweb, or any other of my secret online sources (oops).
+Adding to my guardedness was the fact that in researching the exhibit, I had trouble finding pictures of its component parts on Flickr, Photobucket, Picasaweb, or any other of my secret online sources.
 After all, if people don’t want to take pictures of it, it can’t be that cool.
-What a fascinating letter combination oops is.

 The purpose of the exhibit, according to the Museum of Science website, was to look into how myths are “created, celebrated – and sometimes debunked.”
 The purpose for me going there, though, was 100% to see “life-sized” monster replicas.
 And they got right to that.

-The first monster you come across is an impressive, 17-foot-long-plus-tail green dragon with the wingspan of a Dutch windmill.
+The first monster I came across was an impressive, 17-foot-long-plus-tail dragon with the wingspan of a Dutch windmill.
 Way cool.
 I mean, I can’t say standing beside one is a learning experience—I feel like I’ve seen more dragons in my life than I have Norwegian Elkhounds—but I can say that standing beside such a reptile facsimile is a rather kick-ass one.

 After the kraken, we visited the mermaid display, which included the bare-breasted figurehead of a ship, a few bits of wall-mounted text about manatees, and a 100-year-old Feejee Mermaid.
 This is the second of these little beasties that I’ve seen in my travels, and I’m going to refrain from any elaboration on it here because I plan on doing a whole article on them once I’ve reached a critical mass.
 If I stole my own thunder, I’d have to prosecute.

-A full-sized unicorn was also on display, which I refrained from getting too close to as I’ve seen Legend and didn’t want to pull a Mia Sara, as well as a roc that, giant bird that it is, was hung from the ceiling.
+A full-sized unicorn was also on display, which I refrained from getting too close to as I’ve seen Legend and didn’t want to pull a Mia Sara.
+Also a roc that, giant bird that it is, hung from the ceiling.
 Other large displays included a Chinese parade dragon costume, a gold-painted gryphon carousel figure, a large stone Quetzalcoatl head, and a 500 year-old-statue of St. George and a dragon.

 Which brings me to another reason why the Mythic Creatures exhibit works well.
 If the best feature about it was the specially fabricated monsters, the second best feature was the parts that weren’t the specially fabricated monsters.
 Many of the artifacts were ancient, museum-quality pieces, including authentic ethnic art, ancient fossils such as a dwarf elephant skull, and interesting biological specimens such as a squid tentacle and a narwhal tusk.
 The inclusion of these intermingled artifacts was due to the overarching hypothesis of the display that basically every mythical creature can be traced to the imaginations of story tellers and artisans, misidentified fossils, or actual creatures badly glimpsed and mistaken for something fantastical.
 Makes complete sense, but is still sort of depressing.